-17.18.
-Subsequent Events
+18. Subsequent Events

 The Company evaluated subsequent events through the date of issuance.
-The following changes occurred subsequent to June 30, 2023 September 30, 2023:
+The following changes occurred subsequent to September 30, 2023:

-Additional Borrowing Series B Preferred Stock - The Company borrowed additional funds subsequent to June 30, 2023 signed an agreement on November 8, 2023 with an investor to June 30, 2023, and up through sell shares of Series B Preferred Stock.
-The aggregate purchase price of \$3,000,000 for 1,260,504 shares is payable by the date of this report.

-On July 15, 2023 investor to the Company conducted multiple closings of a private placement offering to accredited investors for aggregate gross principal in fifteen equal monthly installments of \$1,333,333 200,000 each.
-The first installment is due on January 10, 2024, with subsequent installments payable on or net proceeds before the tenth day of \$1,080,000 each succeeding month.
+Series B Preferred Stock - The Company signed an agreement on November 8, 2023 with an investor to sell shares of Series B Preferred Stock.
+The aggregate purchase price of \$3,000,000 for 1,260,504 shares is payable by the investor to the Company in fifteen equal monthly installments of \$200,000 each.
+The first installment is due on January 10, 2024, with subsequent installments payable on or before the tenth day of each succeeding month.
 All payments are to be made by wire transfer of immediately available funds to an account of the Company as designated in writing by the Company to the Investor.

-The notes consisted of (a) a Convertible Promissory Note that accrues interest at 12% that can be paid in cash or PIK.
-The notes automatically convert into common shares at a 30% discount to Company shall use the IPO.
-The notes mature on proceeds from the sooner issuance of the six-month anniversary date from issuance Series B Preferred Stock solely for the Company's working capital and general corporate purposes.
-The Company shall not use any of such proceeds to pay any dividends or a successful IPO on primary exchange in distributions or to pay or advance any funds to any of its officers, directors, or affiliates.
-The Company is using the U.S. (b) a five-year warrant investment to purchase common stock equal to fifty percent (50%) of support and accelerate the shares into which the 2023 Convertible Notes can be converted into at issuance.
-The warrants have a strike price at a 25% premium to the Conversion Price subject to anti-dilution, issuable on a pro rata basis at each funding, Company's sales and marketing efforts.
+The Company shall use the proceeds from the issuance of the Series B Preferred Stock solely for the Company's working capital and general corporate purposes.
+The Company shall not use any of such proceeds to pay any dividends or distributions or to pay or advance any funds to any of its officers, directors, or affiliates.
+The Company is using the investment to support and accelerate the Company's sales and marketing efforts.